Feminism and the BibleSue Afutu

-Furthermore it is also notable that the Holy Bible also aligns with the ideals that feminists seek to achieve.
+Furthermore, it is also notable that the Holy Bible also aligns with the ideals that feminists seek to achieve.
 This may come as a surprise to some.
 Galatians 3: 26 – 28 says the following in the New Living Translation.
 For you are all children of God through faith in Christ Jesus.
 And all who have been united with Christ in baptism have put on Christ, like putting on new clothes.
 There is no longer Jew or Gentile, slave or free, male and female.
 For you are all one in Christ Jesus.

-As such under the new covenant given to us through Jesus there is no disparity between the races or the sexes.
+As such under the new covenant given to us through Jesus, there is no disparity between the races or the sexes.
 Someone may ask ” what about the woman submitting to her husband?”
-A reading of Ephesians 5 reveals that a wife is supposed to submit to her own husband as onto the Lord.
+A reading of Ephesians 5 reveals that a wife is supposed to submit to her own husband as to the Lord.
 This is not a carte blanche statement under which we can sweep a general submission of the female gender to the male gender but must be kept within its confines.

 The vexed verse on female submission in the Bible can be found in 1 Timothy 2: 11 – 12 where the apostle Paul said women should learn quietly and submissively.
 I do not let women teach men or have authority over them.
 Let them listen quietly.
 I believe Paul made this assertion in keeping with the culture of the day among the Hebrews.
 Even though the Bible aligns with the ideals feminists fight for, it also says that life is both precious and sacred.
 The life of an innocent person must not be lightly dealt with.
-As such the Bible frowns upon the general right to an abortion.
+As such the Bible frowns upon the unrestricted right to an abortion.

 In conclusion, it is worth mentioning that male dominance is wrong and so is female dominance.
 God created both sexes equal and none should seek to dominate the other.